mitchest/optimus/README.md

 ## Development

-This is a development version, and this is also the first package I have written for public access.
-There are certainly bug and issues, and if you find them, please let me know about them - either directly on github, or the contact details below.
+This package has just come out of 'official' development, but functionality will continue to be refined and added.
+This is also the first package I have written for public access, so there will inevitably be bug and issues.
+If you find them, please let me know about them - either directly on github, or the contact details below.

 ## Installation

 I have not yet figured out how to host binary packages for optimus.
-If you have the correct dev tools and compilers on your system, then you can compile the package yourself from source (on github).
+If you have the correct devtools and compilers on your system, then you can compile the package yourself from source (on github).

 Honestly, the easiest way to install (until I get optimus on CRAN),